oryzhov/mtc-repo-backend-prod/README.md

-# mtc-repo-backend
+# This is a prod python repo is for backend team.
-python code for MTC
+This infra was last time modified by Oleksandr Ryzhov